 Executive Mode i.e. classes during weekends with directed learning during weekdays

-Candidates who have secured 50% marks in Bachelor’s Degree (45% for SC/ST/PH candidates) from a recognised university are eligible for admission to the programme).
-In addition, a minimum of 5 years post qualification managerial / executive / supervisory work experience in industry / educational institution is a pre-requisite.
+A pass in Bachelor’s Degree from a recognised university with 50% aggregate marks (45% for SC / ST category).
+Also, a minimum of 5 years post qualification managerial/executive/ supervisory work experience in industry / educational institutions is a mandate.

 CMR University and IBM have collaborated to setup an IBM Analytics Lab at CMR University, City Campus to help students enhance their skills in the areas of Business Analytics, Business Intelligence and Big Data.
 The students receive joint certification from IBM and CMRU on successful completion of the course.

 As a part of this initiative, experts from IBM have trained faculty members at CMR University who will further train the post graduate and graduate students.
 The courses covered in the certification programme are:

 CMR University provide opportunities for the students to complete their assignments or to undertake course-related projects on computers in this lab.